AVEVA/PI-Connector-for-UFL-Samples/JSON/Currency/README.md

 The example ini file parses currency data that is public available at [http://fixer.io/](fixer.io), in particular it used to parse data from URLs such as:
 [http://api.fixer.io/latest?base=USD](http://api.fixer.io/latest?base=USD)

+## Requirements
+The script and ini file were tested only with the following versions.

+PI connector for UFL - Version 1.0.0.41
+Python - 3.5.1
+Requests Python module - 2.9.1

 ## Tutorial on how to use these scripts

 1. Open the PI Connector for UFL admin page by opening a browser and visiting: [https://{servername}:{port}/admin/ui/](https://{servername}:{port}/admin/ui/).
 2. Specify a PI Data Archive and create a new data source.
 3. Upload fixer.ini as the Config File and select a username and password.